If your children are around bodies of water on a regular basis, it's important to

 drowning.
 Reasons include overestimation of their skills, unawareness of water currents or water depth, and being near water when drinking alcohol or using drugs.
-To protect Insist that your teen always swim with a buddy.
+Teens can Insist that your teen always swim with a buddy.

 Encourage your teen to take swimming, diving, and water safety or rescue classes to give them the skills needed to swim and dive safely.
 These classes may also prevent your teen from acting recklessly.